-I began this story some time ago as a side project to Shard of Memories, but it dried up due to multiple reasons.
+I began this story some time ago as a side project to Shards of Memory, but it dried up due to multiple reasons.
 But I still like the concept and my creative juices are freed up, so I'm giving it another shot.
 Please give me feedback because I want to know you guys are interested in me continuing it, and this time I could use the motivation to keep going.
 Enjoy!

 "We've looked down every street twice, there's no sign of them.
 Orders sir?"
 Rod frowned and brushed aside spiked brown hair to tap his earpiece, a burst of static from the radio buzzing his ear.
 He told Veld they needed new equipment, but Shinra wouldn't pay, all the spare funding was devoted to the science or urban divisions.
 After a moment the line cleared up enough for Rod to make out his commander's voice.